 - Mix on low speed for another 1-2 minutes, then cover and let the dough rest in a warm place for 15 minutes, or until about doubled in size (or wrap and store in the fridge overnight).

-To Make Stuffed Crust Pizza
+Make the Stuffed Crust

 - Preheat oven to 400 degrees F.